magnesj/ResInsight/docs/BuildInstructions.md

 ## Dependencies and prerequisites

 ### Windows compiler

 Visual Studio 2015 or later is supported.

 ### GCC compiler

 GCC version 4.9 or later is supported.

-### Boost
-[Boost](http://www.boost.org/users/history/) version 1.58 or later is supported.
-Earlier versions might work, but this has not been tested.
+On RedHat Linux 6 you need to install devtoolset-3, and enable it with

+    source /opt/rh/devtoolset-3/enable

 ### Qt

-[Qt](http://download.qt.io/archive/qt/) version 4.7.3 or later is supported.
+[Qt](http://download.qt.io/archive/qt/) Qt4 version 4.6.2 or later is supported.
+Qt5 is not supported yet.
+On Windows we reccomend Qt-4.8.7, while the default installation will do under linux.

+You will need to patch the Qt sources in order to make them build using Visual Studion 2015 using this : [Qt-patch](https://github.com/appleseedhq/appleseed/wiki/Making-Qt-4.8.7-compile-with-Visual-Studio-2015)

 ### CMake
 [CMake](https://cmake.org/download/) version 2.8 or later is supported.

 ## Build instructions
 The ResInsight build may be configured in different ways, with optional support for Octave plugins, ABAQUS ODB API, and OpenMP.
 This is configured using options in CMake.